DavidRodriguezSoaresCUI/PyYoloCR/README.md

 3. 'OCR' step : Set `Step` to 3 and verify that previously set values capture all the subtitles and minimize artifacts
 	* Typically you will play with `SeuilO` and `SeuilI` to maximise subtitle clarity and minimize artifacts.

+## Adding new languages / languages that work for legacy engine
+The idea is to download a language file from the [Tesseract-OCR/tessdata](https://github.com/tesseract-ocr/tesseract/tree/master/tessdata) repository and put it into the local `tessdata` folder.
+Choose the method you prefer:
+* On Windows, simply use the `0.TesseractDownloadLanguage.bat` script : you type the language code (eg: 'eng' for english) and it downloads it for you.
+* On Linux, type the following command from the `PyYoloCR` folder : `wget https://github.com/tesseract-ocr/tessdata/blob/master/<lang-code>.traineddata?raw=true -O tessdata/<lang-code>.traineddata` (replace `<lang-code>` by the actual language code).
+* Manually as described above.

 # Known bugs
 Please tell me if you find one !